-BSHE 530 (3) Conduct of Evaluation Research
+BSHE 530 (3) Program Evaluation

 Prerequisites: BSHE 520; BSHE 540; BSHE 532; and BIOS 500; or consent of the instructor.
-Covers major types of program evaluation, including formative, process, and outcome evaluation using a utilization-focused approach.
-Also covers stakeholder engagement, logic model development, evaluation design, data collection and analysis in evaluation, and evaluation reports.
+Covers all aspects of evaluation research, including formative process, outcome evaluations, and issues related to the collection and analysis of both quantitative and qualitative data.
+The instructor facilitates the student application of evaluation methodology to a community project.